Table of Contents

 Installing a stair lift can be a very straight-forward, do it yourself project or a very complicated, multi-day project requiring both a professional installer and an electrician.
 Installations tend to be a lot more simple for straight staircases with adequate clearance at the base and top of the stairway.
 Though challenging for an elderly individual, younger family members and friends with limited construction experience should be able to handle the most basic installations.

-A third option are Stair Blocks.
+A third option is Stair Blocks.
 These are blocks approximately one-foot-wide, the width of a stair and one-half the height of a stair.
 A block is placed on each step and when a user climbs, they alternative between the regular stair and the block.
 Stair blocks make climbing easier, but the individual still must climb and is able to experience a fall.
 See a video.

 Lastly, there are vertical or inclined platform lifts, perhaps better thought of as elevator lifts.
 Typically, these cost more than stair lifts but can accommodate persons confined to wheelchairs.
 Learn more.